Conduct Process Outcomes

 - No Contact Order

 Defined as a specified period of observation and evaluation of a student’s conduct.
 Any violation of University or residence hall policy committed by a student on Disciplinary Probation is a serious violation and could result in dismissal from the University.
-A student placed on Disciplinary Probation may not participate in an international study abroad program or any other off-site University academic program during the period of his/her probation.
+A student placed on Disciplinary Probation may not participate in an international study abroad program or any other off-site University academic program during the period of probation.

 Dismissal with the Opportunity to Apply for ReadmissionA separation from the University which provides the student an opportunity to apply for readmission after a specified period of time and after meeting all conditions specified at the time of dismissal.
 An application to the University is required to seek readmission and readmission is not guaranteed.
-The University reserves the right to consider in its sole discretion, as a part of a student’s application for readmission, any pending and/or unresolved reports of alleged misconduct.
+The University reserves the right to consider in its sole discretion, as a part of a student’s application for readmission, any unresolved and/or additional reports of alleged misconduct.

 A permanent separation from the University with no opportunity for readmission.